Personal Injury Personal Injury

 Can You Still File a Personal Injury Claim?

-Yes, you can absolutely still file a personal injury claim in Texas after a car accident case.
+Yes, you can absolutely still file a personal injury claim in Texas after a car accident.
 Many courthouses shut their doors to the public at the onset of the Coronavirus pandemic, but the courthouses are beginning to resume normal operations.
 This may delay personal injury trials, but the reality is that most cases are settled before they go to trial.
-The most important thing you need to keep in mind is that there is a two-year statute of limitations for Texas personal injury cases.
+The most important thing to keep in mind is that Texas has a two-year statute of limitations for personal injury cases.
 If auto accident victims fail to file their injury claims within this two-year window, they will lose the ability to recover the compensation they deserve.
 The Texas Supreme Court has entered an order that pushes back the time limits for some lawsuits and other court proceedings, so be sure to speak to your attorney about how this could apply to your personal injury case.

 Will You Have Access To Your Attorney?

-Nearly all personal injury lawyers, including the team at Mike Love & Associates, LLC, has completely adapted to helping clients during this ongoing global health crisis.
-Our law firm is fully prepared to offer free consultations remotely so that we can gain a good understanding of how to move forward with your case.
+Nearly all personal injury lawyers, including the team at Mike Love & Associates, LLC, have completely adapted to helping clients during this ongoing global health crisis.
+Our law firm is fully prepared to offer free remote consultations, allowing us to gain a thorough understanding of how to proceed with your case.
 We are still conducting complete investigations into car accident cases.
-While we understand that various business and government office closures could delay investigations and settlement negotiations, we are still going to aggressively pursue full compensation for your claim.
+While we understand that various business and government office closures may delay investigations and settlement negotiations, we will still pursue full compensation for your claim aggressively.

-Does Not Wearing a Seat Belt in a Car Crash Affect Your Insurance Claim?
+Does Not Wearing a Seatbelt in a Wreck Affect Your Insurance Claim?

 Being involved in an auto accident is something most people want to avoid experiencing, and these incidents can lead to innumerable questions running through your head.
 This is especially true if you sustained an injury in the accident.
-While wearing a seat belt is highly recommended, what happens if another person causes your accident, but you were not wearing a seat belt?
+While wearing a seatbelt is highly recommended, what happens if another person causes your accident, but you were not wearing one?
 Will you still be able to recover compensation for your losses, or will not wearing a seat belt affect your insurance claim?

 Will You Be Able to Recover Compensation?